neu-se/CS4530-Spring-2023/Assignments/revised-project-plan.md

 Be realistic, and leave time for contingencies (including the time around the midterm exam on March 13-14).
 Remember that you will need to have a demo prepared of your feature by 4/12 - just 7 weeks from the due date of this assignment (not counting spring break).

 If you are uncertain that some tasks will be feasible, then be sure to include evaluation tasks earlier-on in the project that will allow for "go/no-go" decisions to move forward on a task or drop it.

 We understand that it is quite difficult to estimate the technical complexity of a new project (as you are doing in the case of this course).
-We will provide you with feedback on this preliminary project plan, which you will use to produce a revised project plan (due Mar 1).

 Throughout the project period, teams will meet regularly with their dedicated TA Mentor, who will help track progress on a week-to-week basis and help to determine when adjustments to the project scope are needed.

 Each work item should contain the following information: